mc2-center/data-models/docs/contributing.md

 Thank you for contributing to the MC2 Center data models project!
-This page will guide you through our development workflow and data model releases, as well as how to update this docs site.
+This page will guide you through our development workflow, data model release process, and how to update this docs site.

 ### Development process